Track mileage automatically

 When to use the current IRS mileage rate

-The IRS sets the standard mileage rate yearly, representing the ceiling for tax-free mileage reimbursement or tax deductions.
+In all these cases, the current mileage rate represents the ceiling for tax-free mileage reimbursement or tax deductions.

-If you are located in California, check out the dedicated article on California mileage reimbursement.
+If you’re located in California, check out the dedicated article on California mileage reimbursement.

-Keep in mind that it's up to your employer to set the rate and the rules for reimbursement, but the IRS's standard mileage rate is the limit for what is tax-free.
+Keep in mind that your employer sets the rate and reimbursement rules, but the IRS standard mileage rate is the limit for what’s tax-free.
 If you're paid more per mile than the current IRS mileage rate, anything above it is considered taxable income.

-If you want to learn more about other employee reimbursement methods, take a look at our mileage reimbursement for employees guide.
+If you want to learn more about other employee reimbursement methods, check out our mileage reimbursement for employees guide.

 The current IRS mileage rate for self-employed